Tidcombe Fen Updates

 This area is dedicated to giving updates of what has been happening on the Fen, along with any interesting news or findings.
 Please check back here for regular updates!

-June 2025 - Open Day Tour of the SSI
+June 2025 - Open Day Tour of the SSSI

 The first of our Tidcombe Fen 'Open Days' saw great interest and attendance from the local community.